Azure/acr/docs/teleport/aks-teleport-comparison.md

   Type    Reason     Age   From               Message
   ----    ------     ----  ----               -------
   Normal  Scheduled  37s   default-scheduler  Successfully assigned default/azure-vote-front-teleport-5fbc9b754f-lrtpw to aks-teleporter-10583637-vmss000000
-  Normal  Pulling    36s   kubelet            Pulling image "teleport.azurecr.io/azure-vote-front:squashed" Normal  Pulled     34s   kubelet            Successfully pulled image "teleport.azurecr.io/azure-vote-front:squashed" in 1.891985507s
+  Normal  Pulling    36s   kubelet            Pulling image "<registryName>.azurecr.io/azure-vote-front:squashed" Normal  Pulled     34s   kubelet            Successfully pulled image "<registryName>.azurecr.io/azure-vote-front:squashed" in 1.891985507s
 ```

 ### Balancing layers and size

 While you might consider flattening your images to one layer for fast mounting, you may have contention on a single mount point.
-The purpose of the Teleport preview is to get further metrics on the usage to understand the art and science of image layers.
-The Teleport design does not require an image owner to make changes to use Teleport.
+The purpose of the Project Teleport preview is to get further metrics on the usage to understand the art and science of image layers.
+The Project Teleport design does not require an image owner to make changes to use Teleport.
 Teleport works with your existing container images.
 However, with each technology, there are always optimizations that may be made based on the deployment target.

 One thing is always common about image performance.
 The smaller you can make your overall container image, the faster it will run.